 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.

-A typical day for the soldiers started at 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
-Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30.
+A typical day for the soldiers started at 6:15 with reveille, but most of the soldiers were up at 5:45 since they wanted to wash and dress.
+Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30 which was not enjoyable since men were out of shape.
 Afterward, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.
-At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
-Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
-The classes lasted for 13 weeks.
-At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
-After they ate they stood in line to wash their mess kits since they had no mess hall.
-At first, A Company’s meals were served in D Company’s mess hall until their mess hall was finished in December.
-After dinner, they were off duty, and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.
+At 11:30 the soldiers stopped what they were doing and cleaned up for the noon mess which was from noon to 1:00 P.M.
+After that they went back to work until 4:30 when they returned to their tents to put on their dress uniforms for Retreat at 5:00 P.M. which officially ended the day with the lowering of the American flag.
+The evening mess was at 5:30 and the soldiers were free.
+A Company’s meals were served in D Company’s mess hall until heir mess hall was finished in December.
+At 9:00 P.M. it was lights out but they did not have to go to bed until 10:00 P.M. when Taps was played.
+Later, the men attended the various schools they had been assigned to on January 13.
 While Ray was training at Ft.
 Knox, his little brother injured his leg which resulted in a serious infection.
 In an attempt to cure her youngest son, Ray’s mother moved to Belvedere, Illinois, near her oldest son.

 During their free time during the week, the men could go to one of the three movie theaters on the outpost.
 They also sat around and talked.
 As the weather got warmer, the men tried to play baseball as often as possible in the evenings.
 At 9:00 P.M., when lights went out, most went to sleep.
 On weekends, men with passes frequently went to Louisville which was 35 miles north of the fort, while others went to Elizabethtown sixteen miles south of the fort.
 Those men still on the base used the dayroom to read since it was open until 11:00 P.M.